-Part 5 KCSIE Sept 2018 is new and provides guidance on how schools should respond to reports of child-on-child sexual violence and sexual harassment.
+Part 5 KCSIE Sept 2021 provides guidance on how schools should respond to reports of child-on-child sexual violence and sexual harassment.

-• We will support the victims of peer on peer abuse by liaising with pupils involved, with parents, Learning Mentor, staff and any other relevant external professionals.
+• We will support the victims of peer on peer abuse by liaising with pupils involved, with parents, Learning Mentor, staff and any other relevant external practitioners.